akka/akka-minion/README.md

+## Project archived

+We're no longer maintaining Akka Minion, though to be honest we haven't found a good alternative yet either.

+Let us know when you do so we can link it here!

 ## Overview

 Minion provides an overview of active pull requests (PRs) across multiple repositories.
 This can be helpful for teams that maintain several repositories as part of their day-to-day work, such as the Akka team.